fadden/CiderPress2/DiskArc/FS/Gutenberg-notes.md

 ## General ##

-The Gutenberg word processor (reviewed [here](https://www.atarimagazines.com/creative/v9n6/64_Gutenberg.php)) is a somewhat obtuse program with some very advanced features.
+The Gutenberg word processor, published in 1981 (see a review [here](https://www.atarimagazines.com/creative/v9n6/64_Gutenberg.php)), is a somewhat obtuse program with some very advanced features for its time.
 For example, you could draw graphics, insert them into a document, and flow columns around them.
 The full version, and a more limited version called Gutenberg, Jr., used a custom filesystem.

 The disk directory is held in a file called `DIR`.
 To get a list of files on a disk from within the program, you open the file like you would any other document.
-(It's not *exactly* the same, as the volume name header is skipped over, but it's very close to being formatted text.)
+(It's not *exactly* the same, as the volume name header is skipped over, but the directory format is very similar to formatted text.)

 The directory holds the filename, type, and initial track/sector of each file.
 References to track or sector zero are stored as $40, probably because $00 has a special meaning in a document.